|

 I grew up poor in the Millvale projects with few outside experiences.
 I was a tall, skinny, shy and introverted kid.
-I spent a lot of time by myself reading and drawing.
+I spent a lot of time alone, reading and drawing.
 I often felt out of sync with most of the kids around me and my imagination As an aspiring artist, I spent many childhood hours sketching people, comic book characters and animals.
-As I grew older my tastes in comic books evolved from the super heroes like Spiderman to the military heros like Sergeant Fury and Sergeant Rock.
-In high school I desired to understand the world around me through math and the sciences and my interest in all things military grew as well.
+As I grew older my tastes in comic books evolved from the superheroes like Spiderman to the military heroes like Sergeant Fury and Sergeant Rock.
+In high school, I desired to understand the world around me through math and the sciences and my interest in all things military grew as well.
 I was sixteen when we got our first TV and I became an instant fan of shows like Combat, The Gallant Men and the Desert Rats.
 I could watch war movies endlessly.
 The Sands of Iwo Jima was my favorite.
 I think I read every book in the school library on World War I, World War II and the Korean Conflict.
 By my senior year I was firmly committed to joining the Marine Corps and seeing combat in Viet Nam.
-My mother, my teachers I'd enlisted to be an infantryman, a warrior, a grunt but the Marine Corps, in its infinite wisdom decided I should be a truck driver.
+My mother, my teachers I'd enlisted to be an infantryman, a warrior, a grunt, but the Marine Corps in its infinite wisdom decided I should be a truck driver.
 After all the weapons and combat training they wanted me to drive a truck—a truck!
 I was outraged!
-I tried several times to have my MOS changed.
-To no avail.
-I finished my drivers training course and three weeks of jungle warfare training on the island of Okinawa.
-By July of 1969 I was at last in the war zone, in Viet Nam.
-I volunteered for guard duty over mess duty for the month long acclamation period and for base security over a driving job.
-Our mission was to patrol the perimeter of Quang Tri combat base to free up the infantry units for operations in the bad bush.
-The next three months of humping the hills gave me a whole new appreciation of the meaning of fatigue.
-The insects were terrible and the heat was worse.
+I tried several times to have my MOS changed but to no avail.
+I finished my drivers' training course and three weeks of jungle warfare training on the island of Okinawa.
+By July of 1969, I was at last in the war zone, in Vietnam.
+I was assigned to the Provisional Rifle Team (base security) for the month-long acclamation period.
+Our mission was guarding the perimeter and patrolling around the perimeter of Quang Tri combat base to free up the infantry units for operations in the bad bush.
+The month stretched to three.
+Weeks of humping the hills in the ridiculous heat gave me a whole new appreciation of the meaning of fatigue.
+The heat and insects were terrible but the rains of the monsoon season was worse.
 I also learned that there is no heroic theme music in war.
-There was only endless searching for enemy snipers, mortar pits and rocket launching sites the VC used to attack the base.
-There ware no Sgt.
+There was only endless searching for mortar pits and rocket launching sites the Viet Cong used to attack the base.
+There were no Sgt.
 Rocks or John Waynes.
-There was just a lot of young men desperately trying to stay alive in a war that the politicians didn't seem to want to win.
-After three months I'd had enough and I requested a driving job and was told that I would get the next one available.
+There was just a lot of young men desperately trying to stay alive in a war where the rules of engagement were ridiculous and the politicians didn't seem to want to win.
+It was just the opposite of all the history books and novels about WWII I'd ever read.
+Marines were getting killed and maimed for no gain.
+I became very disappointed and disillusioned.
+After three months I requested a driving job and was told that I would get the next one available.

 |